xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 ## Add to head

-Adding to the head of the LinkedList is an O(1) operation.
+Adding to the head of the linked list is an O(1) operation.
 Let's write a method for `ListNode` called `push`.

 ```javascript
 ListNode.prototype.push = function(val) {